Keeping Youth Closer to Home Yields Better Results

 A new report shows significant decreases in the number of young people confined in state prisons, particularly in Texas, where the state legislature began passing a number of juvenile justice reforms since 2007.

-Released by the Council of State Governments Justice Center, the report is called Closer to Home: An Analysis of the State and Local Impact of the Texas Juvenile Justice Reforms.
+Released by the Council of State Governments Justice Center, the report is called Closer to Home: An Analysis of the State and Local Impact of the Texas Youth Justice Reforms.
 It takes a comprehensive and unprecedented look at 1.3 million individual case records, spanning eight years, and drawn from three state agencies, concluding that state investments in community-based supervision and programs for youth have been very effective.

 Among the report’s findings: